How to Start a Web Design Business From Home

-There has never been a better time to start a web design business.
-Although the western world’s economy is stagnant and demand flat the opportunities for entrepreneurs are enormous.
+There has never been a better time to learn how to start a web design business from home.
+The opportunities for entrepreneurs are enormous.
 If you have a passion and love for the internet, you can do it.

 You don’t need a lot (in fact you just need a laptop, phone, electrical supply and decent internet connection) but here’s what I’ve learned in the last few years.